Tesco jumps, M&S slumps on buoyant day for FTSE

 "Debt levels remain over 2 billion pounds and the company has a pension deficit to fund, which will likely limit the potential for accelerated dividend payouts," said Cantor Fitzgerald analyst Freddie George, commenting on M&S.

-Shares of British recruiting firm Hays were up 4.1 percent after the company raised its first-half operating profit forecast, following strong demand in Britain, Australia and Asia.
-(Editing by Hugh Lawson)
+Shares of British recruiting firm Hays were up 2.3 percent after the company raised its first-half operating profit forecast, following strong demand in Britain, Australia and Asia.
+(Editing by Toby Chopra)